 When it comes to saltwater fly reels, this is the Ferrari of the fly reel world!
 Specifically designed to rock your saltwater fishing experience and take every detail to the next level, Orvis really has excelled here.

 The only downside is the price tag the Mirage comes with, retailing for around $849.
 It’s safe to say that the Orvis Mirage does merit this hefty price, but it puts it out of range for many fly fishers with more modest budgets.
 Not everyone can put aside this amount of money for one piece of fly gear.

 If you can afford to invest in the Orvis Mirage, you’ll definitely feel the difference.
-Adjusting the drag is so much easier thanks to the special ball and ramp mechanism that Orvis has invented, and you can go from nothing to full drag with just one turn of the knob.
+Adjusting the drag is so quick and a lot easier thanks to the special ball and ramp mechanism that Orvis has invented, and you can go from nothing to full drag with just one turn of the knob.

 Little things like the titanium shaft for increased sturdiness, the super comfy handle, and fully-radiused reel foot put this model in a league of its own.
 For super fast spool replacement, you can make sure of the fast-release spool feature.
 The large arbor size translates to less line memory and coil, while the military-spec anodized coating makes this robust and durable for years of fishing in the ocean.

-If you’re an avid angler who loves to get out to the sea on every possible occasion, the Orvis Mirage truly deserves a spot amongst your fly fishing gear.
-This reel can handle anything and it will be proving its worth for a long time to come.
+If you’re an avid angler who loves to get out to the sea a lot, the Orvis Mirage truly deserves a spot amongst your fly fishing gear.
+This saltwater reel can handle anything and it will be proving its worth for a long time to come.